 Bringing Accessibility & Scalability to Timestamping With EOS

 The Web3 industry is fraught with congested networks, long transaction times and high usage fees.
-With these barriers in place, it would be impossible for the average publisher to justify timestamping content on most networks.
+These barriers make it impossible for average publishers to justify timestamping content on most networks.

-Publishers need timestamps in real time and high transaction fees would mean that only value generating content could be reasonably timestamped.
-Beyond that, the sheer scale of use cases for WordProof requires a network with the capacity to keep up with the number of requests being generated.
+Publishers need timestamps in real time.
+However, high transaction fees mean that only value generating content could be reasonably timestamped.
+Additionally, the sheer scale of use cases means that WordProof requires a network with the capacity to keep up with the number of requests being generated.

-These are some of the many reasons why the WordProof team decided to develop their project on the EOS network, powered by the Antelope protocol.
+These are some of the many reasons why the WordProof team decided to develop their project on the EOS network.
 EOS offers 0.5 second blocktimes, meaning it can process as much as 10,000 transactions per second.
-The network is also nearly feeless, with negligible transaction fees and the ability for applications to pay for user transactions.
-This means that there is virtually no barrier to entry for end users and timestamping can be made accessible to everyone.
+Also, the network is nearly feeless, with negligible transaction fees and the ability for applications to pay for user transactions.
+With this in mind, there is virtually no barrier to entry for end users and timestamping can be made accessible to everyone.
 All while keeping up with high influxes of content.

 Another hurdle in developing this project has been accessing capital.
 At its core, WordProof is a pillar for the open web.
 So, even though there is extreme value to the work that WordProof is doing, making it accessible to everyone means that there is a lack of an inherent value capture mechanism.
 WordProof has always had deep ties to the Antelope ecosystem for this reason.
 They funded the initial Proof-of-Concept through Telos Works, a funding body on the Antelope powered chain, Telos.

 The EOS Network Foundation is on a mission to support the growth of decentralized communities built on open collaboration.
 As such, the WordProof team received a grant from the EOS Network Foundation in Q1 2022.
 This helped the team expedite their goals and push product development forward.
-Keeping the tooling accessible to anyone who might want to access this valuable piece of technology.
+In doing so, they can keep the tooling accessible to anyone who might want to access the technology.

 In 2019, the team unveiled WordProof at WordCamp, the largest WordPress conference with over 2,500 attendees.
 Recently, they teamed up with Yoast, the #1 SEO tool for WordPress, bringing accessible timestamping to tens of thousands of users around the world.
-WordProof was also recently integrated with Drupal.
+Also, Drupal recently integrated WordProof.

 To date their tool has logged over 5 million pieces of content on the EOS blockchain.
 While they offer integrations with other networks, over 99% of users choose EOS for its speed, low cost and ease of use.
 Perhaps their most notable accolade was receiving the Blockchain For Social Good award in 2022, directly from the European Commission.
 This included a €1M grant given to projects that develop blockchain-based initiatives with a significant impact on social change.

 All of this to say that there’s no better time to start timestamping your content.
-Additionally, you should encourage all media you read, and all e-commerce places you buy at to start timestamping, and become part of the #TrustedWeb.
+Additionally, you should encourage all media you read to start timestamping and become part of the #TrustedWeb.